langvx/1iamg-scraper/README.md

 # 1iamg-scraper

-# The scaper which is created for my girlfriend.
+# The scraper which is created for my girlfriend.